Rajesh9998/Agent_PenX/README.md

 *   **Ethical Use:** This tool is intended solely for legitimate security research and ethical hacking practices.

 ## 📄 License

-(Specify your license here - e.g., MIT, Apache 2.0)

-**Example:** This project is licensed under the MIT License.
+ This project is licensed under the MIT License.